ats4u/AlignKwds/README.md

 :'<,'>AlignKwds pbs=" \t{}"
 ```

-Here, braces `{}` are treated like spaces too.
+Braces `{}` are treated like spaces.

 ---

 ### 2. PBS keywords

-Literal sequences that behave like spaces.
+Sequences that behave like spaces:

 ```vim
 :'<,'>AlignKwds pbs=" \t" pbskw="\\sp \\sw"
 ```

-Now the keywords `\sp` and `\sw` are treated as PBS.

-* They align like spaces.
-* They are preserved verbatim in output.
-* Longest keyword is matched first.

 ---

 ### 3. PBS keywords inside spans

 By default, keywords inside quotes/parentheses are *not* treated as PBS.
-You can override:
+Override with:

 ```vim
 :'<,'>AlignKwds pbskw="\\sp" pbskw_in_spans=true